namely/rightsizing-poc/README.md

 - choose `7 days` if your application has a "daily" cycle of activity
 - choose `30 days` if your application has more of a "weekly" or "monthly" cycle of activity

-The bottom line is, you are being a good neighbor and saving Namely some money! :moneybag:
+The bottom line is, by using Kubecost to rightsize your resource requests, you are being a good neighbor and saving Namely some money! :moneybag: